jsmithdenverdev/presentations/fieldresolvers/slides.md

 ## Cons

 - May end up with additional relationships to fetch, leading to a larger and larger resolver
-  - E.g., `Human` may have a `Contact` field, with data living in SalesForce (🤮)
+  - E.g., `Human` may have a `Contact` field, with data in another table
-  - Now we need to implement a SalesForce client just to continue fetching `Animal` data
 - Query performance may suffer from loading more relations
 - Still over fetching
   - Even if we aren't interested in `owners` data, the `animal` resolver is still fetching it